 I felt surge of excitement as I looked at the window when our plane was about to land in Keflavik.
 The landscape was literally covered with snow and ice.
 Little wonder why this country is called ICEland.
 When March is already spring in central Europe, in this part of the world March is still winter and snowing.

 Our first stop is Bonus at Fitjar.
-We need to buy groceries and also have lunch at Subway.
-They also have atm but I dont see the need to extract cash as you can pay everything in iceland with card.
+We need to stock up on groceries and buy lots of snack for our trip members with bottomless pits.
+We had lunch at Subway, just next to Bonus.
+There is also ATM machine in the area but I don’t see the need to extract cash as you can pay everything in Iceland with Debit or Credit Card.

 Golden Circle is Iceland’s famous popular route between 3 of the most visited attractions.
 Starting in Iceland’s capital, Reykjavik or Keflavik airport, you’ll drive into the southern uplands and back, visiting Þingvellir National Park, Geysir geothermal area, and Gullfoss waterfall.

 Our first destination is Þingvellir national park.
-But before that we couldn’t resist to stop at a side road just to take our first picture with the snow.
+But beforewe get there we couldn’t resist to stop at a side road just to take our first picture with the snow.
 Not knowing we will see snow everyday throughout our trip in Iceland 🤣.

 Þingvellir National Park

-There was a restaurant in Geysir center, but we pressed thru to Gulfoss which was a 10 minutes drive as we wanted to reached there before the sun sets.
+There was a restaurant and toilet facility in Geysir center, but we pressed thru to Gulfoss which was a 10 minutes drive as we wanted to reached there before the sun sets.

 Gulfoss, translated to Golden Falls is one of Iceland’s most iconic and beloved waterfall, found in the Hvita river canyon in South west island and is a part of attraction under Golden Circle route.
 Gulfoss is unique because we view the waterfall from above instead of below like you’d normally do when you see a waterfall.

-Gulfoss is our last destination for the day and we’re going to stay in Skalinn guesthouse not far from the area.
+Gulfoss is our last destination for the day and we’re going to stay the night in Skalinn guesthouse not far from the area.